 Apply to the Graduate School of Arts and Science online.

-For information about the application process such as using the online application; submitting supporting materials such as the GRE or TOEFL, transcripts, and letters of recommendation; applying as an international student; or preparing your application, please first visit the Graduate School's helpful Application Resource Center.
+For information about the application process such as using the online application; submitting supporting materials such as the TOEFL, transcripts, and letters of recommendation; applying as an international student; or preparing your application, please first visit the Graduate School's helpful Application Resource Center.
 If your question is not answered through the Application Resource Center, contact Graduate Enrollment Services at email@example.com or firstname.lastname@example.org

 Please do not send supporting materials to the Department of History, as this delays our application processing time.
 Submit all application materials online.